ruby-amqp/rabbitmq_http_api_client/README.md

-# Veterinarian, a RabbitMQ HTTP API Client for Ruby
+# RabbitMQ HTTP API Client for Ruby

-Veterinarian is a RabbitMQ HTTP API Client for Ruby.
+This gem is a RabbitMQ HTTP API Client for Ruby.
 It supports

  * Getting cluster overview information
  * Getting cluster nodes status (# file descriptors used, RAM consumption and so on)
  * Getting information about exchanges, queues, bindings
- * Publishing messages via HTTP
  * Closing client connections
  * Getting information about vhosts, users, permissions

+and will support more HTTP API features in the future

+ * Publishing messages via HTTP
+ * Operations on components/extensions
+ * Operations on federation policies

 ## Supported Ruby Versions